gdamjan/k3s-local-dev/README.md

 #### k9s / kubectl

-Setting `--kubeconfig` or exporting the `KUBECONFIG` environment variable, works for both:
+Using the `--kubeconfig` cli option or exporting the `KUBECONFIG` environment variable, works for both:

 ```
 k9s --kubeconfig /run/k3s.yaml